mancjs/service-worker-todo-app/README.md

 Here is a simple synchronisation function.
 It is triggered when the `todo-sync` sync tag is registered.

-In it fails with a promise rejection, the sync will be rescheduled to occured at some time in the future.
+If it fails with a promise rejection, the sync will be rescheduled to occured at some time in the future.

 ```javascript
 async function attemptSync() {